thegamecracks/thesteambot/README.md

 - Members privileged intent associated with your application's bot
 - A reverse proxy, like Apache or Nginx, configured with your domain and TLS encryption

+## Setup

+Before running this application, you must follow these steps to set it up:

+1. Copy and rename each of the `env.example` files to remove the `.example` suffix and add a `.` prefix, for example, `env.bot.example` becomes `.env.bot`.
+2. Fill out each environment file with the appropriate values, such as your bot token and domain.

 ## Usage

 To run all services at once: